bt3gl/building_blog/content/csaw-ctf-2014-forensic-200.md

 ## Analyzing the PCAP File

 Now let's search for the flag!
 We open the [pcap] file in [Wireshark] (an open-source packet analyzer).
-There are several things that we could search for in this file, for instance we could look for FTP transactions or we could search for strings such as *password* or *flag*.
+There are several things that we could search for in this file, for instance, we could look for FTP transactions or we could search for strings such as *password* or *flag*.
 We show both approaches.

 ## Solution 1: Searching for the string *flag*